Knitting a Scarf

 If you are using purl stitches to close off, then the "purlwise" technique requires you to purl in the first two stitches before following the same first-stitch lift and drop-over-needle technique throughout the row.
 If, by chance, you happen to have a crochet hook lying around, you will have a much smoother end to your scarf project.

-Follow the steps and don't be afraid to make mistakes because learning a new skill also see, RC Paddle Steamers or technique is all about finding a better way to spend your time knitting things that are more impressive and getting better with each attempt, be it a sweater or when you're knitting for a scarf.
+Follow the steps and don't be afraid to make mistakes because learning a new skill also look at, CB Weather Radio Guide or technique is all about finding a better way to spend your time knitting things that are more impressive and getting better with each attempt, be it a sweater or when you're knitting for a scarf.